Fujifilm X-H1 vs Olympus TG-5

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the X-H1 and the TG-5 have been discontinued, but can regularly be found used on ebay.
+The TG-5 was replaced by the Olympus TG-6, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-H1 and the Olympus TG-5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.